Atlas-OS/Atlas/README.md

 - Boot configuration optimization
 - Optimized process scheduling

+### ✅ Legal & Secure
+Atlas

-## 🎨 Branding kit
+## 🎨 Brand kit
-Would you like to create your own Atlas wallpaper?
-Maybe mess around with our logo to make your own design?
-We have this accessible to the public to spark new creative ideas across the community.
-[Check out our brand kit and make something spectacular.](https://cdn.jsdelivr.net/gh/Atlas-OS/Atlas@main/img/brand-kit.zip)
+Feeling creative?
+Want to create your own Atlas wallpaper with some original creative designs?
+Well our brand kit has got you covered!
+The Atlas brand kit is accessible to the public, you can download it [HERE](https://cdn.jsdelivr.net/gh/Atlas-OS/Atlas@main/img/brand-kit.zip) and make something spetacular!

 We also have a dedicated area on our [Forum](https://forum.atlasos.net/t/art-showcase), so you can share your creations with other creative geniuses and maybe even spark some inspiration!
+You can also find creative wallpapers that other users share here too!

 ## ⚠️ Disclaimer
-AtlasOS is **NOT** a pre-activated version of Windows, you **must** use a genuine key to run Atlas.
+AtlasOS is **NOT** a pre-activated version of Windows, you **must** use a genuine key to activate Windows before running Atlas.
 Before you buy a Windows 10 (Pro OR Home) license, make sure the seller is trusted and the key is legitimate, no matter where you buy it.
-Atlas is based on Microsoft Windows, by using Windows you agree to [Microsoft's Terms](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).
+Atlas is based on Microsoft Windows, by using Windows you agree to [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).